• I need help with

-• an employer’s provision, criterion or practice or
+• An employer’s provision, criterion or practice

 Some examples of reasonable adjustments include adjusting the recruitment process, changing equipment, allowing a disabled person to make a phased return to work or making physical changes to the workplace.